Ruksar-QA/PlivoTest/README.md

 2. Import the project into eclipse ide
 3. Run the dragDrop class as Java application or simply click on Run button

-Note: Make sure you have all the setup requred to run selenium scripts.
+Note: Make sure you have all the setup required to run selenium scripts.
 JDK, Selenium Webdriver, Jars, Eclipse and Browser drivers.